jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         two date, time, or datetime instances to microsecond resolution.

-* I add tests using the examples in the documentation to help me understand how to use the datetime_ module
+* I add tests using the examples in the documentation to learn how to use the datetime_ module

 test_datetime_datetime_objects
 ========================================================

+.. _test_datetime_datetime_objects_red:

 red: make it fail
 --------------------------------------------------------